What types of bunion surgery are there?

 - Immediate ambulation

-- Return to daily life activities in less time
+- Return to activities of daily living in less time

 - Reduced risk of bleeding